ckf42/codelib/txsScript/README.md

     * Ignored if `ltexVSMainPath` is set to some nonempty string
 * `configPath` = `""`
     * Path to the json config file used by `LTeX-CLI`

+### inlineToEquationStar.js

+Change the selected inline math formula (surrounded by `$`) into `equation*`

+Need to select the whole formula first

+If there is a dollar sign in the selection, will only highlight it